Chest infections are common, especially after a cold or flu during autumn and winter.

 Preventing chest infections

-There are measures you can take to help reduce your risk of developing chest infections, and to stop them spreading to others.
+There are measures you can take to help reduce your risk of developing chest infections and stop them spreading to others.

-Therefore, it's important to cover your mouth when you cough or sneeze and to wash your hands regularly.
+Therefore, it's important to cover your mouth when you cough or sneeze, and to wash you hands regularly.
 Put tissues in the bin immediately.

 Read more about preventing germs from spreading.

 Alcohol and diet

 Excessive and prolonged alcohol misuse can weaken your lungs' natural defences against infections and make you more vulnerable to chest infections.